 Diabetes significantly increases the risk of heart disease.
-In fact, people with type 2 diabetes are 2 to 4 times more likely to have heart disease and stroke than people who do not have diabetes, and approximately two-thirds of people with diabetes die of complications, such as heart attack or stroke.
+In fact, people with type 2 diabetes are 2 to 4 times more likely to have heart disease and stroke than people who do not have diabetes, and approximately two-thirds of people with diabetes who are 65 years of age or older die of complications, such as heart attack.
 That’s why it’s important to control blood pressure and cholesterol levels as well as blood sugar levels.

 How can you get started?
 It’s simple — just learn your ABCs!